posted August 20, 2020

 - zest and juice of 1 lime

-Store the sauce in a tightly sealed jar or container.
+- Enjoy your BBQ sauce.
+Slather the sauce on chicken or pork, or use it as a dipping sauce on the side.
+Store any leftover sauce in a tightly sealed jar or container.
 Will last for 1 week in the refrigerator.